ScrollPrize/scrollprize-website/docs/09_faq.md

   />
 </head>

+### I would like to contribute something, but I don’t have the time to compete for the Grand Prize, what should I do?

+* Consider competing in the Ink Detection Progress Prize on [Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection).
+It is a lot smaller in scope, and will mark an important milestone towards the Grand Prize.
+There are 10 prizes available, for a total of $100,000.
+* You can make smaller open source contributions, which would benefit the whole community.
+Everyone in the community will be grateful for your work, and you might even be able to win one of the [Open Source Prizes](/overview#open-source-prizes-3x-2000)!
+Anything goes here: software, documentation, research notes, Kaggle notebooks, etc.

+### I’m a researcher or student, and I would like work on this.
+Can I publish my results in journals?

+<div>Generally <strong>yes</strong>, with the conditions that are specified in the <a href="https://forms.gle/HV1J6dJbmCB2z5QL8">Data Agreement</a>:</div>

+* Any publications and presentations must cite the EduceLab-Scrolls Dataset.
+* You won’t publish any revelation of hidden text (or associated code) without the written approval of Vesuvius Challenge.
+* If you find enough hidden text, you’ll win the Grand Prize ($700,000), and we'll work with you to put the texts in historical context, and co-publish them in academic venues.
+The winning code will be made public under a permissive open source license, so that others can reproduce and build on your work.

+We very much encourage researchers and students to work on this!
+Be sure to reach out to us [on Discord or by email](/overview#join-the-community).

 ### What are the key academic papers I should read to understand the work done so far to read the Herculaneum Papyri?

 * [EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT](https://raw.githubusercontent.com/educelab/EduceLab-Scrolls/main/paper/EduceLab-Scrolls.pdf) (data paper)